Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

 greyimage=cv2.cvtColor(ROIimage, cv2.COLOR_RGB2GRAY)
 cannyimage=cv2.Canny(greyimage,100 ,80)
 {% endhighlight %}

 ### Apply a perspective transform to get bird eye view(BEV)
-The perspective transformation will give us top down view of the track.
+The perspective transformation will give us top-down view of the track.
 This is important for estimation of curvature radius in case of curved track.
-To get BEV we want to select four source point's in trapezoidal shape which we want to get the top down view
+To get BEV we want to select four source point’s in trapezoidal shape which we want to get the top-down view
 <table style="width:100%; border:0px;">
   <tr>
     <th>Canny edge </th>